 Spatial and energy distributions of high energy electron bursts caused by precipitations from the inner radiation belt

-S. Aleksandrin, A. Galper, S. Koldashov, V. Mikhailov, T. Zharaspayev
+S. Aleksandrin*, A. Galper, S. Koldashov, V. Mikhailov and T. Zharaspayev

 This work is devoted to the analysis of experimental data of high-energy electron flux in the near-Earth space.
 The data were obtained during the ARINA and VSPLESK satellite experiments.
 The ARINA and VSPLESK spectrometers measured the fluxes of electrons and protons with energies of 3-30 MeV and 30-100 MeV respectively.
 The ARINA was carried out since 2006 till 2016 on board the Resurs-DK1 satellite.
 The VSPLESK was carried out since 2008 till 2013 on board the International Space Station.
 The goal of these experiments was to study the physics origin of high-energy charged particle variations and bursts (short term increases of fluxes).
 Spatial distributions and energy spectra of high-energy electron busts caused by various local geophysical phenomena were analyzed.